NanoWorks-Project/NanoWorks/src/Cache/README.md

 ### Best Practices

-Keep stale data out of the cache by using short expiration timespans
+Keep stale data out of the cache by using short expiration timespans.

 Avoid non-indexed queries against cache sets with many items.